-This post was originally published as a guest post for the Inclusive Minds blog
+This post was originally published as a guest post for the Inclusive Minds blog.

 Inclusive Minds is a collective for people who are passionate about inclusion, diversity, equality and accessibility in children's literature and are committed changing the face of children's books.
 Click here to visit the Inclusive Minds web site.

-EVEN-HANDED: We have to ensure that every child’s perspective is accurately and equally reflected
+EVEN-HANDED: We have to ensure that every child’s perspective is accurately and equally reflected in the judging of children’s book awards |

 “Avoid pigs and witches,” — this advice was given to me a few years ago when I was writing fiction for a schools’ reading scheme.
 Pigs had to be avoided because they could offend Muslim readers and witches because they could offend Christians.
 The editor that imparted this advice knew from experience that stories that included them were unlikely to be accepted for publication in a schools’ reading scheme.